Virginia lawmaker Matt Fariss charged in alleged hit-and-run

+In a statement provided by an aide, Fariss denied the allegations against him.

-“While I may have made some mistakes in my life, these charges are false,” Fariss said in a statement emailed to the Associated Press by an aide.
+“While I may have made some mistakes in my life, these charges are false,” he said.
 “I look forward to clearing them in a court of law.”

+Virginia State Police said in a statement Tuesday that they were called to investigate a hit-and-run Thursday afternoon in Campbell County, a rural area south of Lynchburg.
+A 2015 Tahoe had crossed the center line, struck an adult female pedestrian, then left the scene, police said in the statement.

+According to the woman’s account, a man witnessed the confrontation and “came down his driveway yelling,” at which point Fariss fled.

 House Speaker Todd Gilbert said in a statement that he was aware of the charges against Fariss.